swaggimus-grime/Deference/README.md

 # Deference
-Quick showcase of deferred commands in modern rendering APIs.
+Quick showcase of D3D12 and DXR.
+Implements a hybrid-rendering pipeline which integrates rasterization and raytracing.

 ## Prereqs
 - DirectX 12 runtime support
-- Raytracing-supported GPU
+- Raytracing-supported GPU (Tested with NVIDIA RTX 2060 Ti)

 ## Build and Run
 The project can be built using CMake(3.18 or greater).
 Currently, x64-debug is the only stable and tested configuration.